-Distributional Similarity & Semantic Relatedness The field of distributional similarity and semantic relatedness has attracted a lot of attention in literature during the past decades (see [6] for a review).
-Several statistical measures for assessing the similarity of words are proposed, as for example in [15, 17, 22, 27].
-Notably, first approaches for using Wikipedia as a source for discovering relatedness of concepts can be found in [3, 8, 25].
+a) Distributional Similarity & Semantic Relatedness: The field of distributional similarity and semantic relatedness has attracted a lot of attention in literature during the past decades (see [4] for a review).
+Several statistical measures for assessing the similarity of words are proposed, as for example in [3], [8], [10], [15], [25].
+Notably, first approaches for using Wikipedia as a source for discovering relatedness of concepts can be found in [2], [23], [6].

-Vertex Similarity & Link Prediction In the context of social networks, the task of predicting (future) links is especially relevant for online social networks, where social interaction is significantly stimulated by suggesting people as contacts which the user might know.
-From a methodological point of view, most approaches build on different similarity metrics on pairs of nodes within weighted or unweighted graphs [13, 16, 20, 21].
-A good comparative evaluation of different similarity metrics is presented in [18].
+b) Vertex Similarity & Link Prediction: In the context of social networks, the task of predicting (future) links is especially relevant for online social networks, where social interaction is significantly stimulated by suggesting people as contacts which the user might know.
+From a methodological point of view, most approaches build on different similarity metrics on pairs of nodes within weighted or unweighted graphs [12], [16], [19], [20].
+A good comparative evaluation of different similarity metrics is presented in [17].

 Nevertheless, usage data of systems such as Nameling is, to the best of our knowledge, new and was not available before.
-The present work combines approaches from the link prediction and recommendation tasks with a focus on the performance of structural similarity metrics based on co-occurrence networks obtained from Wikipedia.
+The present work combines approaches from the link prediction and recommendation tasks with a focus on the performance of structural similarity metrics based on cooccurrence networks obtained from Wikipedia.

-III PRELIMINARIES
+III.
+PRELIMINARIES